Caldas, Antioquia

 Caldas is a town and municipality in Antioquia Department, Colombia.
-Caldas is part of The Metropolitan Area of the Aburrá Valley.
+Caldas is part of The Metropolitan Area of Medellín.
 It is the seat of the Roman Catholic Diocese of Caldas.
+The population was estimated to be 83,423 in 2020.
+It is located in the city of Medellín, 30 minutes away.

 Climate

 Caldas has a subtropical highland climate (Cfb) with abundant rainfall year-round.